-- In January 2006, the state of Georgia began requiring medical assistance applicants and members to verify their U.S. citizenship.
-The DRA provided further guidelines to Georgia about the documentary evidence required before medical assistance eligibility is granted or renewed.
+- In January 2006, the state of Georgia began requiring Medical Assistance applicants and members to verify their U.S. citizenship.
+The DRA provided further guidelines to Georgia about the documentary evidence required before Medical Assistance eligibility is granted or renewed.
 This guidance became effective July 1, 2006.
-The DRA provisions require that a person submit evidence of both citizenship and identity. - The DRA specifies certain forms of acceptable evidence of citizenship and identity and provides for the use of additional forms of documentation as established by federal regulations. - A required-order approach must be used in which documentary evidence of citizenship and identity is sought first from a list of primary documents.
-If an applicant or member presents evidence from the list of primary documentation, no other information will be required.
-When such evidence cannot be obtained, the state will look to the next tier of acceptable forms of evidence. - A reasonable opportunity period may be granted to an applicant who needs more time to provide these documents.
+The DRA provisions require that a person submit evidence of both citizenship and identity. - The DRA specifies certain forms of acceptable evidence of citizenship and identity and provides for the use of additional forms of documentation as established by federal regulations.

-Groups Exempt from Citizenship, Identification and Income Documentation Requirements:
+Exempt Groups from Citizenship, Identification and Income Documentation Requirements

-- Individuals who receive Supplemental Security Income (SSI) benefits - Children who receive federal foster care or adoption assistance benefits - Children in foster care receiving child welfare services - Individuals on Social Security disability - Individuals receiving Medicare - Newborns whose mother was enrolled in Medicaid on the newborn's date of birth
+- Individuals who receive Supplemental Security Income (SSI) benefits. - Children who receive federal foster care or adoption assistance benefits. - Children in foster care receiving child welfare services. - Individuals on Social Security disability. - Individuals receiving Medicare. - No verification of citizenship/identity is required for newborns whose mother was enrolled in Medicaid on the newborn's date of birth.